Research Workflows & Documentation

 In this article, we’ll look at why lab notebook apps have become an essential tool in 2026, and how shifting expectations around reproducibility, collaboration, and data stewardship are driving that change.

-Why Many Research Labs Are Switching to a Lab Notebook App
+Why Many Research Labs Are Switching to an Electronic Lab Notebook

 For many labs, paper notebooks, data silos, and disjointed tools are simply becoming too big a problem to ignore.
 Here are some of the ways an electronic lab notebook can make a scientist’s life and everyday lab work so much easier: